 You may have an injection of local anaesthetic to numb the area first.
-Doctors don't always use anaesthetic because the needle to take the biopsy is very thin.
+The needle to take the biopsy is very thin so an anaesthetic might not be used.
 Talk to your doctor before the test if you are worried about not having local anaesthetic.

 Once the needle is in place, your doctor uses a syringe to suck out a small amount of fluid and cells.
 They send this sample to the laboratory for a specialist doctor (pathologist) to look at.

 After your needle biopsy

 You can get dressed and go about doing your normal activities straight afterwards.
 Avoid doing anything too strenuous for the rest of the day.

 You will have a small dressing where the needle was.